Dodger “Firsts”

 For the first time, the Dodgers publish their Line Drives fan newsletter in Korean, Japanese and Spanish languages, in addition to English

 Peter O’Malley privately builds “Dodger Little League Friendship Field” which opens on January 18 in Managua, Nicaragua.
-Joining O’Malley for the dedication ceremonies are Nicaraguan President Violetta Barrios de Chamorro; Carlos Garcia, Nicaraguan Minister of Sport; Little League Baseball President Dr. Creighton Hale; and Ralph Avila, Dodger Vice President, Campo Las Palmas.
+Joining O’Malley for the dedication ceremonies are Nicaraguan President Violeta Barrios de Chamorro; Carlos Garcia, Nicaraguan Minister of Sport; Little League Baseball President Dr. Creighton Hale; and Ralph Avila, Dodger Vice President, Campo Las Palmas.
 Nicaraguan Dennis Martinez, then pitcher for the Montreal Expos, participated in the ceremonial first pitch.
-President Chamorro threw the ceremonial pitch, O’Malley was the batter and Martinez served as catcher
+President Chamorro threw the ceremonial pitch; O’Malley was the batter, and Martinez served as catcher

 On May 19, the Dodgers host the first regular season MLB game to be broadcast in four languages – English, Spanish, Korean and Mandarin – in Los Angeles